-We start with Nairobi, the only wildlife capital in the world.
+Nairobi is the only wildlife capital in the world.
 This bustling city has a conservation core being Nairobi National Park, a safe haven for wildlife.
-Where else can you be on a safari and have a city skyline in front of you?
+Where else can you be on a safari with a city skyline on the horizon?

-Next is Mombasa, a port town steeped in fascinating history.
-It is an island connected to the mainland by bridges and ferries, overlooking a wide harbour home to commercial ships and traditional sailing dhows.
+Next is Mombasa, a frenetic port town steeped in a fascinating history.
+Mombasa is an island connected to the mainland by bridges and ferries, overlooking a wide harbour that is home to commercial ships from all over the world and traditional sailing dhows.

 Finally it’s Kisumu.